So Energy Review

 So Energy tariffs

-Currently, the company’s one fixed tariff is called So Hippo.
+Currently, the company’s one fixed tariff is called So Lion.

 To keep things simple, So Energy will only ever have one tariff available and this will change from time to time.

-Here are the key details of So Hippo:
+Here are the key details of So Lion:

 * Fixed energy prices for 12 months